I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Effect of casting mindsift at the copper-scaled snake: now the player knows corrode; record outcome "extracting its recollections, simplified by its reptile brain: anger, and a much-decayed memory of the ruination spell it cast here in revenge - which, however decayed, seems to be yours now";
 	rule succeeds.
 Effect of casting mindsift at a person:
-	repeat through Table of Enchantments
+	repeat through Table of Enchantments:
-	begin;
-		if the second noun knows the spell entry and the player does not know the spell entry begin;
-			let the extracted spell be the spell entry;
+		if the second noun knows the spell entry and the player does not know the spell entry: let the extracted spell be the spell entry;
 			now the player knows the extracted spell; record outcome "and from the whirling mass of thoughts you clutch hold of something powerful and unfamiliar";
 			rule succeeds;
-		end if;
-	end repeat;
 	record outcome "but there is nothing magical you can extract from that sudden rush of thoughts"; rule succeeds.